nellaschema/data-engineering/ftw/weekly-journal/week-08-ftw.md

 html = response.text
 ```

-I then used BeautifulSoup to parse the HTML:
+use BeautifulSoup to parse the HTML:

 ```python
 from bs4 import BeautifulSoup